-(4) “ADM” means Average Daily Membership.
+(5) “ADM” means Average Daily Membership.

-(5) “ADMr” or “Resident Average Daily Membership” means average daily membership as calculated under OAR 581-023-0006(5)-(7).
+(6) “ADMr” or “Resident Average Daily Membership” means average daily membership as calculated under OAR 581-023-0006(5)-(7).

+(7) “Air Quality” means the degree to which the classrooms are ventilated to avoid high levels of carbon dioxide and the indoor air is free from pollutants such as radon, asbestos, mold, and particulate matter.

+(8) “Asbestos Environmental Hazard Assessment” or “Asbestos Management Planning & Inspections” means an inspection, periodic re-inspection, and surveillance for asbestos-containing material in accordance with the Asbestos Hazard Emergency Response Act of 1986 as amended by Public Law 100.368 and subsequent rule published in the Friday, October 30, 1987, Federal Register (40 CFR Part 763).

-(6) “Assessed Value” means the total assessed value of all tangible property within the boundaries of the District as published by the Oregon Department of Revenue.
+(9) “Assessed Value” means the total assessed value of all tangible property within the boundaries of the District as published by the Oregon Department of Revenue.

-(7) “Average Daily Membership” or “ADMw” means the number of students in a District as calculated under ORS 327.061 and includes all weights, and extended Average Daily Membership weighted, as calculated under ORS 327.013(1)(c).
+(10) “Average Daily Membership” or “ADMw” means the number of students in a District as calculated under ORS 327.061 and includes all weights, and extended Average Daily Membership weighted, as calculated under ORS 327.013(1)(c).

+(11) “Campus” means the grounds and buildings of a school where academic learning takes place.

-(8) “Certified Assessor” means an entity or person who has gone through the process established by the Department that will certify the entity or person is qualified to perform the work.
+(12) “Certified Assessor” means an entity or person who has gone through the process established by the Department that will certify the entity or person is qualified to perform the work.